jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 | f42a2b...| 42 | 78.33 |
 | 09285...| 42 | 36.67 |

-- Top SDR closed 140 deals — 73% more than 2nd place (81)
+- Top SDR closed 140 deals, 73% more than 2nd place (81)
-- SDR 9e4d has best efficiency — 55 deals at only 18.29 avg days
+- SDR 9e4d has best efficiency with 55 deals at only 18.29 avg days
-- SDR f42a has the slowest close time at 78.33 days despite 42 deals — worth investigating
+- SDR f42a has the slowest close time at 78.33 days despite 42 deals, worth investigating
 - All IDs anonymized per Olist data privacy policy

 ---